CodeShayk/Schemio/README.md

         }
     }
 ```
+Please Note: The above query implementation is basic and could vary with different implementations of the QueryEngine.
+> Please see Query engine provider specific implementation of queries below.

 #### Tranformer Class
 The purpose of the transformer class is to transform the data fetched by the linked query class to mapped object graph of the entity.